 Finally, a range of Therapeutic Interventions are being assembled for your consideration, including tools to build cognition, mindfulness meditations and other emotional wellbeing and mental health strategies, that can be considered as "next steps" on the achievement through wellbeing journey.

-New Module for 2018: The Achieving Wellbeing Programme now contains additional material.
-A module has been added that addresses "confidence to learn, develop and thrive", concentrating on developing self-esteem, self-efficacy and resilience, and introducing effective growth mindset strategies.
+New material is being added all the time: The Achieving Wellbeing Programme now contains additional material that addresses "confidence to learn, develop and thrive", concentrating on developing self-esteem, self-efficacy and resilience, and introducing effective growth mindset strategies.
+Settings interested in further developing their professional practice can access Structured Conversations process and practice if extending their learning journey into Year 2.